crumbhole/vault-init/README.md

 - `K8S_SECRET_NAME` - The Kubernetes secret where the Vault master key and root token is stored.
 The secret will be created in the same namespace as the Vault server pod.

-- `KMS_KEY_ID` - The AWS KMS key ID used to encrypt and decrypt the vault master key and root token.

-- `KMS_REGION` - The region in which the AWS KMS key exists

 - `VAULT_SECRET_SHARES` (5) - The number of human shares to create.